jmcorey/jmcorey.github.io/_posts/2017-09-27-rsync-progress.md

 ---
 layout: post
-title: rsync progress meter silliness
+title: Fix rsync progress
 ---

+Rsync's progress meter is broken by default, but it's easy to fix.

-The scene: you're using rsync to copy a bunch of small files via rsync, and you want a progress meter.
-You'd probably check the man page and type something
+The scene: you're using rsync to copy a bunch of small files via rsync, and you opt for a progress meter.
+You'd probably check the man page and use the -P option, resulting in something like this:
-like:

 ```
 rsync -a -P my_folder/ remote_folder/
 ```

-But what's this?
+But hold on...
 The progress meter flickers between 0% and 100%, apparently documenting the status of each individual file, rather than the overall progress, which is presumably what you wanted.

-So apparently, if you want sane, don't ask for the default progress meter.
+So apparently, if you want the overall progress, i.e. if you want something sane, don't ask for the default progress meter.
 Ask for the other one:

 ```